Baiba and Pat - Pangboche village with Everest & Amadablam behind

 David Suzuki applauds the program: “Reconnecting our children with our natural surroundings is what makes the Wildsight educational programs so valuable to children and parents in the Columbia Basin.”

-Since 2009, Pat has been chairman of the Conrad Kain Centennial Society, which was formed to celebrate the nature-loving legacy of Canada’s premier pioneer mountain guide, Conrad Kain.
-Every year since 2009, we have hosted the Bugaboos Teens Climbing Camp in the nearby world-class granite Bugaboo range that Kain helped to make famous.
+From 2009 to 2022, Pat was chairman of the Conrad Kain Centennial Society, which was formed to celebrate the nature-loving legacy of Canada’s premier pioneer mountain guide, Conrad Kain.
+Every summer the CKCS hosted the Bugaboos Teens Climbing Camp in the nearby world-class granite Bugaboo range that Kain helped to make famous.

 On Nov 16, 2017 Pat and Baiba were called to Ottawa by the Royal Canadian Geographical Society to receive the Sir Christopher Ondaatje Medal for Exploration alongside our “plant explorer” friend Wade Davis, who is also one helluva photographer on top of his many other talents.
 Baiba and Pat were also given honorary Fellowships in the RCGS.